 * Despite agonizing torture and great loss of bodily fluids, He had nothing to drink for many hours.

-* Those who buried Jesus body wrapped it in tight cloths.
+* Those who buried Jesus' body wrapped it in tight clothes.
 They had seen dead bodies before.

 * He was put in a cold rock tomb sealed with a heavy stone and guarded by soldiers.✞